-We wouldn’t recommend putting a shower in a van simply because the space it takes up.
-Given that most JDM vans are small to begin with, adding a shower will take up precious square footage.
+We wouldn’t recommend putting a shower in a van simply because space it takes up.
+Given that most JDM vans are small, to begin with, adding a shower will take up precious square footage.

 Can you comfortably live in a van all year round?

 Absolutely!
 There are plenty of folks that live year-round in their vans.
 The key to living in your van during the cold season is insulation.
 We can’t stress that enough.
 Properly insulating your van is the first step to having a cozy, moisture-free, and warm home.
 Not only does it keep the warmth in when it’s cold out, but it also keeps the heat out in the summer.

 We also suggest getting a dependable heat source for cold nights, even if you won’t be living in extremely cold climates.
 Warmer places tend to get chilly as well when the sun goes down.
 This alone, for example, will justify installing a diesel heater.

 What are some things you should avoid while living in a van?

 This one is simple.
 You should and will have to considerably downsize.
 Even though it is a small space, people still think that they can cram it full of all their stuff that is not essential for this lifestyle.
 All that it does is add additional weight and decrease fuel efficiency.

 Whether you like it or not, you’ll have to become a minimalist.
 You may not think that it will happen to you but try finding something as small as a charger in an overcrowded van.
 You’ll end up having to take everything out of the van just to find that ever so important phone charger.